Pence illustrates sharp contrast with Biden: ‘Stakes have never been higher’

 “The danger of getting shot by a cop is about one-tenth of 1 percent,” Mr. Giuliani said on Fox News Radio.
 “The danger of being shot and killed by another Black is about 99%.”

-Mr. Trump, who is closing the gap in polls against Democratic nominee Joseph R. Biden, will deliver his acceptance speech Thursday night from the White House.
+Mr. Trump, who is closing the gap in polls against Mr. Biden, will deliver his acceptance speech Thursday night from the White House.
 He will be introduced by daughter and adviser Ivanka Trump.

 Among other convention speakers Wednesday night were former acting Director of National Intelligence Richard Grenell, and Michael McHale, president of the National Association of Police Organizations, which has endorsed Mr. Trump’s reelection after supporting the Obama-Biden ticket in 2008 and 2012.